-Inspiring people to great performance takes effort and imagination – Your Leadership Brand is a huge part of this.
-Our people leadership and communication expert, Kirsty Mac, shares with us her thoughts on being a really great leader and her tips on how to build your leadership brand:
+Inspiring people to achieve great performance takes effort and imagination – your leadership brand is a huge part of this.
+Kirsty Mac, one of Europe’s most sought-after Leadership Consultants, shares with us her thoughts on being a really great leader and her tips on how to build your leadership brand.

 Working in the field of leadership you discover many different leadership models, types and theories.
 What I think is also important is getting people to think about their leadership style, their leadership brand.